 - In a large bowl, combine the oats, cashews, almonds, pecans and coconut flakes.
 Stir to combine.

 - Allow the granola to cool completely, then crumble into pieces.
-Granola will keep in an airtight container at room temperature for 3 weeks.
+Keep in an airtight container at room temperature for up to 3 weeks.

-- Swap out these nuts for any other nuts or seeds if desired.
-You can also add in warm spices such as cinnamon, ginger, cloves, nutmeg or cardamom.
+- *Swap out these nuts for any other nuts or seeds if desire.
+You can also add warm spices such as cinnamon, ginger, cloves, nutmeg or cardamom.